Financial

 Fdic Get Failures

 Get data on failed FDIC-insured banks.
-Returns bank name, failure date, state, total deposits, estimated cost to the Deposit Insurance Fund, resolutio...
+Returns failure date, name, CERT, location, deposits at failure, estimated loss to the Deposit Insurance Fund, ...

 Fdic Get Financials

-Get financial summary for a bank by certificate number — total assets, deposits, net income, equity, ROA, ROE, and operational details.
+Get the financial summary for a bank by certificate number (CERT) — assets, deposits, net income, equity, ROA, ROE, office count, charter, and holding...

 Fdic Get History

-Get structure change history for FDIC-insured banks — mergers, name changes, charter conversions, closings.
-Filter by CERT for a specific bank's histo...
+Get the structure-change history for an FDIC-insured institution — mergers, name changes, charter conversions, and closings.
+Filter by ``CERT:<n>`` fo...

 Fdic Get Industry Summary

-Get aggregate banking industry summary — historical totals for assets, deposits, net income, institution counts, and office counts by year and optiona...
+Get the aggregate banking-industry summary — historical totals for assets, deposits, net income, institution counts, and office counts by year and opt...

 Fdic Get Locations